open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 ## Profiling use cases

-- Understanding what code is responsible for consuming resources (i.e. CPU, Ram, disk, network)
+- Understanding what code is responsible for consuming resources (i.e. CPU, RAM, disk, network)
 - Planning for resource allotment for a group of services running in production
 - Comparing profiles of different versions of code to understand how code has